Best Men's Winter Boots of 2024/25

 What we didn’t like: if you don’t have wide feet, fit can feel sloppy

 Besides their roomy interior, the Keen Revel IV Polar boots stood the test of time for waterproofness, ankle support, and warmth.
-With waterproof leather exteriors that lend style and support, and nylon panels to add flexibility, these boots are best known for their KeenDry technology — brushed polyester linings wick sweat away, and allows for breathability while still keeping water out.
+With waterproof leather exteriors that lend style and support and nylon panels to add flexibility, these boots are best known for their KeenDry technology — brushed polyester linings wick sweat away and allow for breathability while still keeping water out.

-For warmth, they sport 200 grams of KEEN.DRY waterproof, breathable polyester insulation that Keen rates down to -25°F during active use, comfortably.
+For warmth, they sport 200 grams of KEEN.DRY waterproof, breathable polyester insulation that Keen rates down to -25°F during active use.
 (The Eco Anti-Odor natural odor control in the toes doesn’t hurt, either.)

 Insulation: Felted wool